infinite234/ee6470-hw2/hw2/report.md

 For the Cache gaussian filter

 ![source image](https://github.com/infinite234/ee6470-hw2/blob/main/hw2/cache.png)<br/>

+Here, as the window of 3*3 kernel slides we can see that only thr last column is new so we can send the first 3*3 kernel and then just update the last column.
+This will help in reducing the pixel transfer and just update the last column for computing the new R,G,B pixels.

 ## Experimental results
 The input given to the code is a bitmap file and the output er get is a blur image bitmap file.